Advice for safer injecting

 Find out about naloxone and what to do if someone is overdosing

-Needle exchange programs are places where you can get safe, clean injecting equipment and advice for staying safe.
+Needle and Syringe Programmes are places where you can get safe, clean injecting equipment and advice for staying safe.
 You can also return any used equipment so that it can be safely disposed of and get disinfectant tablets for cleaning needles as a last resort.

-Many of our drug and alcohol services also offer a needle exchange.
-Get in touch with your local service or visit their website to find out if they have a needle exchange program.
+Many of our drug and alcohol services also offer a Needle and Syringe Programme.
+Get in touch with your local service or visit their website to find out if they have a programme.

 Get help, support and advice.